tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 He smiles, a terrible, knowing curve of his lips.
 "We are but vessels... for his glory.
 Martyrdom... is the path to eternity."

-His hand moves to his mouth, and that's when I see it—a capsule, nestled between his cheek and gum, shimmering with that same otherworldly luminescence we witnessed at the factory.
+And that's when I see it—a capsule, nestled between his cheek and gum, shimmering with that same otherworldly luminescence we witnessed at the factory.

 "No!"
 I reach out, but it's too late.
 He bites down on the capsule.
 A violent, shimmering reaction begins, his body convulsing as the substance spreads through his veins, his flesh starting to dissolve into stardust.
 His laughter—a haunting, hollow sound—echoes as his form becomes less and less human, his body disintegrating into the cosmos contained within him until nothing is left but a scattering of cosmic dust that fades into the night.